janmonschke/janmonschke.github.com/content/blog/2021-11-08-gps-editor-xstate-lit-html/index.md

 ![GPX editor diagram](./gpx-editor-diagram.png)

 The diagram above shows the application architecture.
 At the core of it is the state machine.
-It holds all of the application's state, it transistions based on user interaction and performs side-effects when necessary.
+It holds all of the application's state, it transitions based on user interaction and performs side-effects when necessary.
 Side-effects may also cause transitions e.g. in case of a file parsing error.

 The user interface reacts to the state machine's transitions.
 Depending on the current state, it will render the appropriate component.
 It also acts as the glue-code between user interaction and the machine: